 Tensor G5 vs Snapdragon 8s Gen 4: Geekbench Score

-In a leaked Geekbench listing, the Google Tensor G5 running on the Pixel 10 Pro Fold, scored 2,276 in single-core tasks and 6,173 in multi-core tasks.
+In our Geekbench 6 CPU test, the Tensor G5 scored 2,285 in single-core tasks and 6,191 in multi-core tasks.
 Whereas, Qualcomm's Snapdragon 8s Gen 4 got a score of 2,158 and 6,989 in single-core and multi-core tests, respectively.
-Here, the Tensor G5 leads by over 5% in single-core tasks, and the Snapdragon 8s Gen 4 is about 13% faster in multi-threaded tasks.
+Here, the Tensor G5 leads by over 5.9% in single-core tasks, and the Snapdragon 8s Gen 4 is about 13% faster in multi-threaded tasks.

 Both chipsets have a similar 8-core CPU setup, however, the Tensor G5 does slightly better in single-core tasks, as its prime core frequency is slightly higher.
 But the Snapdragon 8s Gen 4, despite packing somewhat older CPU cores, delivers a moderate gain in heavy, all-core workloads.
-All in all, in early benchmark results, both chipsets are nearly matching in CPU performance.
+All in all, both chipsets are nearly matching in CPU performance.

 Tensor G5 vs Snapdragon 8s Gen 4: Specs Comparison